katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 **What about having multiple services just share the systems?**

 This works as long as you take care to ensure that each service isn't aware of another service's configuration or data.
 For example, multiple services could share a common data server, each with their own database.
 They have no knowledge of any other databases on the shared data server.
-When a particular service needs to scale faster than the others, it's database can be extracted into a dedicated data server.
+When a particular service needs to scale faster than the others, its database can be extracted into a dedicated data server.

 The caveat with this approach, however, is that shared resources can be harder to independently isolate and monitor.
 For example, in a shared data server, it may be possible for one service to use an excessive amount of resources and unknowingly impact the performance of other services.
 If monitoring weren't granular enough, it would also take time to identify the problematic service.